yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > <question-title></question-title>
 >
+> 1. How many primers are used to cover the whole Polio genome?
-> 1. What is the longest amplicon of the flavors TILED and qPCR respectively?
+> 2. What is encoded in the column named "score" in the file *"Amplicon locations"*.
+> 3. How long are the amplicons for the tiled primer scheme and for qPCR?
-> 2. What's the difference of the functionality 2 flavors qPCR and TILED?
+> 4. What's the difference of the functionality of the 2 modi qPCR and TILED?
-> 3. When you've done the comparison of the bed files from github and your created ones, where there differences?
-If yes, what could be the reason?
-> 4. If you want to have a more accurate product, which option do you have to manipulate?
+> 5. If you want to have a more accurate product, which option do you have to manipulate?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-In TILED over 1000 nucleotides long and in qPCR around 180 length.
+VarVAMP creates 12 primers to amplify the whole Polio gnome, if you use VarVAMP version 1.2.1.
 > > 2.
-The qpcr flavor reports back small amplicons with an optimized internal probe.
-The TILED flavor overlapping amplicons for Oxford Nanopore or Whole Genome Sequencing.
+The score indicates wheather the primer pair for this amplicon belongs to pool 1 or 2.
 > > 3.
-Yes, there are differences.
-It's a different set of primers.
-The reason for this very different result are the settings of the parameters.
-In the last run, we let VarVamp run with the default settings for the tiled flavor.
-Check out the analysis/varvamp log file of both, the one on the github website and your own produced.
+For the tiled primer scheme the amplicons are around 1400 bases long and for qPCR around 100.
 > > 4.
+The qpcr mode reports back small amplicons with an optimized internal probe.
+The TILED mode provides overlapping amplicons for Oxford Nanopore or Whole Genome Sequencing.
-Increase of length of amplicon, minimal required overlap and threshold or decrease of maximum number of ambiguous nucleotides per primer.
+> > 5.
+You can increase the length of the amplicons, the minimal required overlap and the threshold or decrease the maximum number of ambiguous nucleotides per primer.
 > >
 > {: .solution}
 >